Serapieum-of-alex/pyramids/docs/dataset.rst

 Crop array using a raster
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-- `crop` clip/crop (matches the location of nodata value from src raster to dst raster), Both raster's have to have the same dimensions (no of rows & columns) so MatchRasterAlignment should be used prior to this function to align both raster's.
+- The `crop` method clips/crops (matches the location of nodata value from source raster to destination raster).

 Parameters
 """"""""""